sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 The actual dataset that we use to train the model (weights and biases in the case of a Neural Network).
 The model sees and learns from this data.

 ## Validation Dataset
 **The sample of data used to provide an unbiased evaluation of a trained model on the training dataset while tuning model hyperparameters.
-The evaluation becomes more biased as skill on the validation dataset is incorporated into the model configuration.**
+The evaluation becomes more biased as a skill on the validation dataset is incorporated into the model configuration.**
 The validation set is used to evaluate a given model, but this is for frequent evaluation.
 We, as machine learning engineers, use this data to fine-tune the model hyperparameters.
 Hence the model occasionally sees this data but never does it “Learn” from this.
 We use the validation set results and update higher-level hyperparameters.
 So, the validation set affects a model, but only indirectly.
 The validation set is also known as the Dev set or the Development set.
 This makes sense since this dataset helps during the “development” stage of the model.
 We use this dataset to calculate $\alpha$ and $k$.

 ![](./images/diagram.png)